material-motion/material-motion/specifications/runtime/transaction.md

 Operations are enumerated in the order in which they were recorded.

-**Target enumeration**: Targets referenced in a transaction are enumerable.

-Targets are enumerated in the order in which they were first referenced.

-Example pseudo-code:

-    > transaction.targets
-    [
-      circleView,
-      squareView
-    ]

 **Copying Plans**: When a Plan is added to a transaction it must be copied.
 This ensures that subsequent modifications to the Plan object do not "sneak" in to the transaction.
 For example:

 Example pseudo-code: